flyingcircusio/doc/src/guide/api/types.md

 You can query, create, update and delete service users.
 Their names always start with `s-` to make them distinguishable from regular users.
-Their names are unique per project, so you can have multiple services users named `s-myservice` in different projects.
+Their names are unique per resource group, so you can have multiple services users named `s-myservice` in different projects.

 The structure of a service user record looks like this: